Christianity in New Zealand: Music

+Christian music festivals

+New Zealand once hosted the largest Christian music festival in the Southern Hemisphere, Parachute Music Festival, however in 2014, the music festival was cancelled due to financial difficulties.
+Large Christian Easter events still occur.
+Eastercamp, a Christian youth event in South Island, draws 3500 youths from over 50 youth groups and churches.

 Media

 New Zealand has many media organisations and personalities.
 Frank Ritchie, is a New Zealand radio broadcaster, Media Chaplain, and ordained Christian Minister who is a Sunday evening radio host on Newstalk ZB.

 Rhema Media is a Christian media organisation in New Zealand.
 It owns radio networks Rhema, Life FM and Star, and television station Shine TV.

-2021 COVID-19 Church Responses

-In November 2021, the New Zealand government announced that New Zealand will head into a traffic light system.
-This meant that New Zealand churches had to choose between having a smaller congregation of both unvaccinated and vaccinated members attend or the alternative of an unlimited amount of attendees that provided a vaccination pass.
-Many churches like Auckland's Life Church, Wellington's Arise Church and Christchurch's Harmony Church opted to take their ministry online over the Christmas period.

 Politics

-Christianity has never had official status as a national religion in New Zealand, and a poll in 2007 found 58 percent of people were opposed to official status being granted.
+Christianity has never had official status as a national religion in New Zealand, and a poll in 2007 found 58% of people were opposed to official status being granted.
 Despite this, each sitting day of the New Zealand Parliament opens with a Christian prayer.
 In contrast to England, where the Anglican Church is the officially established church, in New Zealand the Anglican Church has no special status, although it often officiates at civic events such as Anzac Day.

-Most New Zealanders consider politicians' religious beliefs to be a private matter and although many New Zealand Prime Ministers have been professing Christians, the incumbent, Jacinda Ardern and two recent predecessors, John Key and Helen Clark are agnostic.
+Most New Zealanders consider politicians' religious beliefs to be a private matter.
+Many New Zealand prime ministers have been professing Christians, including Jim Bolger, David Lange, Robert Muldoon, Walter Nash, Keith Holyoake, Michael Joseph Savage and Christopher Luxon.
+Prime ministers Helen Clark, John Key and Jacinda Ardern identified as agnostic during their time in office.

 Christian political parties have never gained significant support and have often been characterised by controversy.
 Many of these are now defunct, such as the Christian Democrat Party, the Christian Heritage Party (which collapsed after leader Graham Capill was convicted as a child sex offender), Destiny New Zealand, The Family Party, and the New Zealand Pacific Party (whose leader Taito Phillip Field was convicted on bribery and corruption charges).
 The Exclusive Brethren gained public notoriety during the 2005 election for distributing anti-Labour pamphlets, which former National Party leader Don Brash later admitted to knowledge of.

-The two main political parties, Labour and National, are not religious, although religious groups have at times played a significant role (e.g. the Rātana movement).
+The two main political parties, Labour and National, are not affiliated with any religion, although religious groups have at times played a significant role (e.g. the Rātana movement and Labour).
 Politicians are often involved in public dialogue with religious groups.